Coming Back to a New Normal

 Returning to Church in the Covid-19 recovery phase is not going to be the same as before.
 As excited as we should be in the reopening of our church doors, let us also remember that we must approach this with care and take one step at a time to ensure that your health and safety are prioritised.
 Here is a simple video guide to assist you understand what is required.

-Adhering to the SOP set by the government and the guidelines issued by the Archdiocese of Kuala Lumpur, we can resume with one mass a week starting 28 June 2020.
-This is subject to us not exceeding 30% of our Church’s capacity while observing and maintaining social distancing of at least one metre.
-Based on the seating capacity of the Church, we cannot exceed 100 worshippers at one Mass
+Adhering to the SOP set by the government and the guidelines issued by the Archdiocese of Kuala Lumpur, our Church can accommodate approximately 100 persons at any one time.
+We are observing and maintaining social distancing of at least one metre.

 - Arriving at Church during this period is not going to be the same as before.
 You will have to arrive at least 45 minutes before Mass as you would have to undergo a process of registration (please note that once Mass has started, we will not be allowing anyone into the Church) and you will have to use a face-mask at all times.